-GROSS PROFIT.
-Gross profit increased to \$32.7 million for the fiscal year ended May 31, 2023 from \$23.7 million for the fiscal year ended May 31, 2022, an increase of 38.4%.
-Gross margin increased to 50.4% for the fiscal year ended May 31, 2023 from 46.6% for the fiscal year ended May 31, 2022.
-The increase in gross margin was primarily the result of a decrease in other cost of sales of 1.6 percentage points primarily due to lower costs of provision for inventory reserves, a decrease in labor and overhead of 1.2 percentage points due to manufacturing efficiencies due to higher sales volume, and a benefit of 1.0 percentage points due to lower direct material costs.
+Gross profit increased to \$32.7 million for fiscal year 2023 from \$23.7 million for fiscal year 2022.
+Gross margin increased to 50.4% in fiscal year 2023 from 46.6% in fiscal year 2022.
+The increase in gross margin of 3.8% was primarily the result of a decrease in inventory reserve provisions, an increase in manufacturing efficiencies as a result of higher sales volume, and a decrease in direct material costs.